 After 4 hours we finally arrived at Kawasan Falls and celebrated by finishing the day of canyoneering with one last 45 ft jump into Kawasan Second Falls.

 OSLOB – 1 NIGHT

 While there was plenty more to see in the Kawasan/Alegria region we decided to continue our journey south in Cebu to Oslob.
-A one hour Tuk-Tuk journey along the coast was a relaxing way to transit out of Alegria.We arrived at the small coastal town, well known for being the prime tourist location for swimming with whale sharks.
+A one-hour Tuk-Tuk journey along the coast was a relaxing way to transit out of Alegria.We arrived at the small coastal town, well known for being the prime tourist location for swimming with whale sharks.
 Sharky Hostel was our home for the night and the owners are well versed in organizing tours and transfers for the guests.
+(Not available on booking.com only on Hostelworld or booking when you arrive.)
 They organized our whale shark tour for $20 as well as our next boat trip.
 It is seriously one of the best things to do in Oslob.

 Jorden found himself in trouble as soon as we arrived, discovering he had left his passport and a wad of cash under the bed in Alegria.
 Too smart for his own good.
 I said adios as he had to make the journey back to grab his cash and passport.
 I sat down for lunch and made friends with a boat captain who took me out no charge to Sumilon Island to explore.
 An unexpected afternoon with a couple of new friends on a beautiful slice of paradise in the middle of the ocean was a perfect introduction to Oslob.

 The experience was a little tainted by the number of tourists in the water.
 A 5-feet rule was explicitly explained before the tour but it was seemingly thrown out of the window when underwater.
-I think tighter guidelines and a reduction in the number of tourists will help to keep this industry sustainable for both the local people and the sharks, whose well being should be the major concern.
+I think tighter guidelines and a reduction in the number of tourists will help to keep this industry sustainable for both the local people and the sharks, whose well-being should be a major concern.